robertjshiller/screenpledge/master_document.md

 -   **Atomic Transactions:** All multi-step database operations (like submitting the survey and updating the profile flag) are wrapped in single PostgreSQL Functions (RPCs) to ensure they either fully succeed or fully fail, preventing the user's state from becoming inconsistent.
 -   **Superseding Goals:** When a user edits an active goal from Settings, a new goal record is created with a future `effective_at` timestamp, and the old goal's `ended_at` is set.
 This provides a complete, immutable history of all goals.

+### **3.5 Notifications & Real-time Feedback**
+**Proactive Notifications**: The app must provide real-time feedback to the user regarding their progress.
+This includes sending local notifications at key thresholds (e.g., "You've used 75% of your daily limit," "15 minutes remaining," "You've exceeded your limit for today").
+**Permission Revocation Alert**: If the app detects that Screen Time permission has been revoked, it must immediately send a notification to the user, prompting them to re-enable it to maintain their pledge.

 ---

 ## **4. Technical Architecture & Stack**